Join us for some Deep Pow on this amazing Japanese ski touring vacation!

 Skill Level: Intermediate to Advanced downhill skiers or split boarders

-- January 14th through 17th: Ski the resorts & mountains around Minakami
+- January 14 – 17: Ski the resorts & mountains around Minakami

-- January 18th: Ski a half day in the am before traveling back to Tokyo for an evening out
+- January 18: Ski a half day in the am before traveling back to Tokyo

 You will want to plan to arrive at Tokyo, Narita International airport on January 12th.
 Most international flights from North America arrive in the late afternoon.
 We’ll meet at 5pm and then travel to our hotel in Tokyo for the evening.
 First thing in the morning we will take the trains to Minakami.
 Of course you can always just meet up with the crew in Minakami if you prefer.
 From there we check into our hotel and get ready to ski!